Gures97/ESP32-BME280-component/README.md

 # ESP32 component for BME280

+> Component is currently not functional.
+Do not use it!

 This component allows to use BME280 sensor for your(my xD) ESP-IDF project.

 All of calibration algorithms are from https://cdn-shop.adafruit.com/product-files/2652/2652.pdf